 Signs of Hyponatremia

 Hyponatremia is a low sodium concentration in the blood.
 It is caused by over-hydration.
 So you should always balance hydration with salty and high-protein snacks and meals, or electrolytes, or protein bars, and you should rest frequently.
 Mild symptoms include a decreased ability to think, headaches, nausea and vomiting, difficulty walking, and poor balance.
 Severe symptoms include confusion, seizures, and even coma.

 Hypothermia is defined as a body core temperature below 35.0 °C (95.0 °F) in humans.
 Symptoms depend on the temperature.
 Hypothermia is a condition in which heat is lost faster than the body can produce it.
 It occurs when someone is exposed to external factors that lower body temperature for a long time, e.g., ice water or cold.
 Signs of hypothermia: uncontrolled shivering, exhaustion, and confusion.

 The best idea is to take extra dry clothes, like thermal underwear (for men or women), and put on dry clothing.
-Drink water and liquids, protect yourself from cold, wind, rain, or snow using warm clothes (as waterproof layers, warm hoodie) and emergency shelter or emergency sleeping bag.
+Drink water and liquids, and protect yourself from cold, wind, rain, or snow using warm clothes (such as waterproof layers, a warm hoodie) and an emergency shelter or emergency sleeping bag.
 You will need them if you lost your directions and will have to stay for a night in the desert wilderness.
 Remember that it immediately gets dark and cold in the desert after sunset, and temperature differences can be up to 30 degrees and more.